-This is part of “being an author,” something Joel Karsten should know something about.
+This is part of “being an author,” something Troll Karsten should know something about.

 Look, if there are potentially serious problems with your gimmicky gardening style, well then, try to defend it.
 Tell people how they’re wrong without assuming they’re flat-earthers who are hunting for gardeners to deceive.

 I’ve certainly been wrong before.
 Many times.
 I even became friends with one critic who corrected some of my assumptions.